Air Chief Marshal Sir John

 AOC in C, Training Command

-Born and educated in Whitby, Yorkshire, John Davis
+Born and educated in Whitby, Yorkshire, and at

-joined the RAF in 1934 initially flying Hawker Harts with No 142 Squadron.
+commission in the RAF.
+He completed his training in 1934 initially flying Hawker Harts with No 142 Squadron.

 He moved to No 57 Squadron in 193? still flying Harts before undertaking